durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 $
 ```

-Consider the fact that different objects have different implementations of the same function.
-Both `int` and `std::string` can be "added" together using the `+` operator.
-Under the hood, the `+` operator is just a function (and `c++` allows you to write these operators for your objects if you desire).
+Consider the fact `c++` allows different implementations of the same function as long as they follow [overload resolution rules](https://en.cppreference.com/w/cpp/language/overload_resolution).
+For example, both `int` and `std::string` can be "added" together using the `+` operator.

 Textually, the `+` is just a symbol that happens to have multiple meanings.
-Templates allow you to use this ambiguity to write 'code' which the compiler can use in multiple circumstances.
+Under the hood, the `+` operator is just a function and `c++` allows you overload these operators as you desire.
+Templates allow you to use this ambiguity to write 'code recipes' which the compiler can use in multiple circumstances.
 Take this `template` example using `+`:
 ```
 #include <string>
 #include <iostream>